jakob-fyi/ng-adv/labs/lab-10/readme.md

 ng run foodlist-ssr:prerender --routes-file routes.txt
 ```

 Examine the `dist/foodlist-ssr/browser/food` folder.
-You will find the prerendered pages.
+You will find the pre-rendered pages.